Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Driver initialization

-An opaque driver may declare an `"init"` function in a capability with no algorithm, key type or key size.
+A driver may declare an `"init"` function in a capability with no algorithm, key type or key size.
 If so, the driver calls this function once during the initialization of the PSA Crypto subsystem.
 If the init function of any driver fails, the initialization of the PSA Crypto subsystem fails.

 When multiple drivers have an init function, the order in which they are called is unspecified.
 It is also unspecified whether other drivers' init functions are called if one or more init function fails.